If you want to drink,

 Upcoming AA BALI EVENTS

-AA Bali Roundup is coming this June, 9-11th.
+AA Bali Roundup is coming next June 2024.
 It’s a recovery celebration for A.A. members and their families and friends from around the globe.